aoancea/git-history/README.md

 These actions are very common in projects where following certain guidelines requires to move things arround but at the same time keep all the history.

+Examples are presented using Visual Studio 2015 IDE and Git CLI

 ## Abstract
  * [Move a file](#move-a-file)
  * Move a file and edit it at the same time